tendermint/spec/rust-spec/lightclient/attacks/isolate-attackers_002_reviewed.md

 The question is whether this captures all attacks.
 First observe that the first checking in `isolateMisbehavingProcesses` is `violatesTMValidity`.
 It takes care of lunatic attacks.
 If this check passes, that is, if `violatesTMValidity` returns `FALSE` this means that [FN-NONVALID-OUTPUT] evaluates to false, which implies that `ref.ValidatorsHash = ev.ValidatorsHash`.
 Hence after `violatesTMValidity`, all the involved validators are the ones from the blockchain.
 It is thus sufficient to analyze one instance of Tendermint consensus with a fixed group membership (set of validators).
 Also it is sufficient to consider two different valid consensus values, that is, binary consensus.

-For this fixed group membership, we have analyzed the attacks using the TLA+ specification of [Tendermint Consensus in TLA+](TODOAddLink).
+For this fixed group membership, we have analyzed the attacks using the TLA+ specification of [Tendermint Consensus in TLA+][tendermint-accountability].
 We checked that indeed the only possible scenarios that can lead to violation of agreement are equivocation and amnesia.
 An independent study by Galois of the protocol based on [Ivy proofs](https://github.com/tendermint/spec/tree/master/ivy-proofs) led to the same conclusion.